No Tags Found!

 Anonymous

-I am learning and development aspirant.
-Today I am writing this to express my situation and thoughts.
-I have planned to apply for Trainee profile as a training coordinator in hospitality industry.
-My vision is to excel in learning and development department.
-But before applying I am facing problem where to apply.
+I am a learning and development aspirant.
+Today, I am writing to express my situation and thoughts.
+I have planned to apply for a trainee profile as a training coordinator in the hospitality industry.
+My vision is to excel in the learning and development department.
+However, before applying, I am facing the problem of where to apply.

-The reason is sometimes you don't know about the culture and the leadership team where you are applying like how they will treat you.
-Do you get good working culture there.
-Do you learn something out of box or theory.
-Are they going to support you and share learning.
-Today I am sharing what I felt.
+The reason is sometimes you don't know about the culture and the leadership team where you are applying, like how they will treat you.
+Will you get a good working culture there?
+Will you learn something out of the box or just theory?
+Are they going to support you and share their learning?
+Today, I am sharing what I felt.

-I have asked some HR's of hotel group which property is good to apply for learning on LinkedIn but they just seen the message and ignored.
-I can understand HR can't answer this question unless you don't know them personally.
+I have asked some HR professionals of hotel groups which property is good to apply for learning on LinkedIn, but they just saw the message and ignored it.
+I can understand HR can't answer this question unless they know them personally.
 But I felt bad.
-I can understand they can't take other hotel group name.
-But they can also take their hotel name or can reply something.
+I can understand they can't mention other hotel group names, but they can mention their hotel name or reply with something.

-But if the same question asked by marketing aspirant to marketing manager, food beverage aspirant or IT officer to IT aspirant they will get the answers from their same department person not by hr.
+If the same question is asked by a marketing aspirant to a marketing manager, or a food and beverage aspirant to an IT officer, they will get answers from someone in their department, not HR.

-But if hr aspirant will ask the same question to hr.
-Why their hesitate.
+But if an HR aspirant asks the same question to HR, why do they hesitate?
 They should not be reserved.
-They have also started they journey as a trainee.
-So they should also share they journey and suggest the good place where fresher can apply and excel.
-Just because of designated profile and reputation they can't answer simple question.
+They have also started their journey as a trainee.
+So they should also share their journey and suggest a good place where a fresher can apply and excel.
+Just because of their designated profile and reputation, they can't answer a simple question.
+A genuine HR is not just restricted to the organization.

 I am sorry if I mentioned something wrong.